WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.0.2

-Threshold for triggering alert on repositories that they are outdated or containing too many changes.
+Threshold for triggering an alert for outdated repositories, or ones that contain too many changes.
 Defaults to 25.

 .. seealso::